Forget FOMO. It's time to take a moment to yourself and indulge in a little JOMO

 For Rav, JOMO is intrinsically tied up with our self-worth: “You are important and your wellbeing is important; by making the time for yourself, you are affirming this: ‘I am important and so too is my wellbeing.
 This time is for me and I deserve it.’”

-To discover more about how you can begin setting boundaries, overcome guilt and anxiety, and find out how you can manage burnout, visit Counselling Directory or use the search bar below to find a qualified therapist near you.
+To discover more about how you can begin setting boundaries, overcome guilt and anxiety, and find out how you can manage burnout, visit Counselling Directory.